flybywiresim/docs/docs/pilots-corner/a32nx-briefing/a32nx_api.md

 - [Custom LVARs](https://github.com/flybywiresim/a32nx/blob/master/docs/a320-simvars.md){target=new}
 - [Custom Events](https://github.com/flybywiresim/a32nx/blob/master/docs/a320-events.md){target=new}

-The order of the panels below is roughly done after the standard cold & dark setup procedure.
+!!! note "The order of the panels below is roughly done after the standard cold & dark setup procedure."

 ## Overhead Forward